 In addition, even though Florida has a no-fault divorce law, courts do consider wrongdoing when determining the appropriate level of alimony and child support payments.
 Questions about how child support is calculated?
 A Palm Harbor family attorney at K. Dean Kantaras, P.A. can help.

 There are serious legal ramifications for late payments or unpaid support.

 The court may also place a lien on property such as houses, cars, and boats, so the owner cannot sell without settling delinquent child support.
 The court can suspend various licenses-drivers, professional practice, fishing, and hunting-making it impossible for an obligor to work or engage in certain activities.
 Finally, the court may find a delinquent obligor in contempt and order incarceration until the obligation is paid.
 Criminal penalties, including fines and imprisonment from six months to two years, are also possible under the federal Deadbeat Parents Punishment Act of 1998.

 When a court terminates parental rights, the parent no longer has to pay child support-though that parent is still liable for back support.
 However, parents cannot simply opt out of their obligations.
 If a custodial parent remarries and the new spouse wants to adopt the child, the custodial parent must get the other parent to renounce parental rights or get a court order terminating parental rights and responsibilities.

 Our team at K. Dean Kantaras, P.A. advises against any misguided attempts at "self-help."
 It's important to have a qualified legal professional on your side.
-Consult a qualified family law attorney, and resolve your visitation and support issues professionally for the best results.
+Consult our qualified family law attorney in Clearwater, and receive guidance on how to resolve your visitation and support issues professionally.